anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 discovery query to the "/.well-known/core" resource including a resource type (rt) query parameter "brski.rjp".
 The latter CoAP resource type is defined in {{iana-rt}}.

-Upon success, the return payload will contain the port of the Registrar on which the JPY protocol handler is hosted.
+Upon success, the return payload MUST contain the port of the Registrar on which the JPY protocol handler is hosted.
-The resource path returned in this payload is always the root (`/`) resource, the only resource currently defined for the JPY protocol.
+The resource path returned in this payload MUST be the root (`/`) resource, the only resource currently defined for the JPY protocol.
 This exchange is shown below: